nextrizon/Hysteria2/README.md

 > If no connection could be made with Baidu, Google, and Github doing the latency test, you should hav same actual domain name in ** 域名**/Domain Name setting use for the Hysteria2 server instead of the IP address.
 Use a free subdomain from DuckDNS tie to the public IP address of the server.

 > [!Note]
-> I have test this client setup behind the GFW as I'm setup this up for friend who will be traveling in China in a few months.
+> I haven't test this client setup behind the GFW as I'm setup this up for friend who will be traveling in China in a few months.
 I will update this once that happens.